Survivor sees Dorian peel off his home's roof in the Bahamas: 'This can't be real'

-MARSH HARBOUR, Bahamas, Sept 5 (Reuters) - Bahamas storm survivor Ramond King watched as Hurricane Dorian’s swirling winds ripped the roof off his house in the Abaco Islands, and then as it churned to a neighbor’s home to pluck the entire structure off the earth.
+MARSH HARBOUR, Bahamas (Reuters) - Bahamas storm survivor Ramond King watched as Hurricane Dorian’s swirling winds ripped the roof off his house in the Abaco Islands, and then as it churned to a neighbor’s home to pluck the entire structure off the earth.

 “‘This can’t be real, this can’t be real’,” King said, as he recalled the thoughts that flashed across his mind as one of the most powerful Caribbean storms on record roared through the Bahamas earlier this week, killing at least 20 people.